A cute husky looking directly at the camera at a tromso husky farm where they do dog sledding

 This 2.5-hour tour is perfect for families with young kids who want a quick experience that doesn’t skimp on any of the favorites yet doesn’t take too long for little ones with short attention spans.

-The tour includes a 500-meter reindeer sleigh ride as well as a 2-km husky ride so you’ll get the experience to sled with both (each sled ride should take about 10-15 minutes).
+The tour includes a 500-meter reindeer sleigh ride as well as a 2-km husky ride so you’ll get the experience to sled with both.
+Each sled ride should take about 10-15 minutes… which just goes to show you how much faster those huskies run!

 Book your reindeer and husky tour here!